sneakysneak/docs/pages/custom-connectors/01-introduction.md

 If you are using another version, please convert it to an OpenAPI 2.0 file using third-party tools.
 You can choose Create Connector to start with an empty connector if you don’t have an OpenAPI specification.

-After importing the connector it is generally required to go through a 'tidy up' excercice to bring it up to standard.
+After importing the connector it is generally required to go through a 'tidy up' exercise to bring it up to standard.